-9 Donor-Patient Contacts
+10 Donor-Patient Contacts

-9.1 Anonymity Criteria for DKMS Donors and / or Patients of DKMS Registry
+10.1 Anonymity Criteria for DKMS Donors and / or Patients of DKMS Registry

 Donor and recipient information are confidential for at least two years post-donation (1 year for US donors).
+If cells were cryopreserved the day of transplantation is relevant for the anonymity period.
 The goal of maintaining donor and recipient anonymity is to ensure privacy for both, donor and recipient.
 In some countries, no contact between donor and recipient is allowed.
 If regulations differ between donor and patient country, the stricter rule applies (e.g., if no contact between donor and patient is allowed in the donor or patient country, there will be no contact).
 If no laws of the donor or patient country conflict, the following applies:

-- Anonymous correspondence between donor and recipient is allowed immediately after the transplantation. - In case of DKMS donors, all correspondence is checked by DKMS employees to ensure confidentiality guidelines are met.
+• Anonymous correspondence between donor and recipient is allowed immediately after the transplantation, independently if the product was a PBSC, BM or ADCU.

+- In case of DKMS donors, all correspondence is checked by DKMS employees to ensure confidentiality guidelines are met.
 The correspondence is documented in DKMS' software. - The exchange of photos showing people or recognizable locations / landscapes is generally not permitted.
-In particular, photos of donor, recipient or family members may not be exchanged. - Post cards with clear indication of the donor's or recipient's residence are not allowed. - Anonymous letters between relatives of deceased patients and their donors (or the patient and relatives of a deceased donor) are possible. - One gift meeting anonymity criteria is allowed per side.
-The gift - should not be more expensive than 20 EUR / 20 USD. - should not contain anything fragile. - o should not contain food items, including beverages or sweets. - o should not contain audio files. - o should not include gift certificates or money. - In case of patients of DKMS Registry, messages from the patient can be handed to the transplant center to send it on to the registry of the donor directly without involvement of DKMS Registry.
+In particular, photos of donor, recipient or family members may not be exchanged. - Post cards with indications of the donor's or recipient's residence are not allowed. - Anonymous letters between relatives of deceased patients and their donors (or the patient and relatives of a deceased donor) are possible. - One gift meeting anonymity criteria is allowed per side.
+The gift - should not be more expensive than 20 EUR / 20 USD. - should not contain anything fragile. - o should not contain food items, including beverages or sweets. - o should not contain audio files. - o should not include gift certificates or money.

-9.2 Patient Follow-Up Information
+10.2 Patient Follow-Up Information